 There has been remarks that the new films by Disney have "saved" Star Wars.
 I saw the term "redemption" thrown around so often in their wake that if I'd never made the analogy to a consumerist religion before, it would have been undeniable at that point.
-But while its impossible at this point to divorce this film from the originals, and the Empire thats grown from them, I'm certain that if this film had been released without the Star Wars branding in place.
-If it didnt count on the legions of devotees willing to project their love for those original films onto it, it would, of itself be a failure.
+But while its impossible at this point to divorce this film from the originals, and the Empire that's grown from them, I'm certain that if this film had been released without the Star Wars branding in place - if it didn't count on the legions of devotees willing to project their love for those original films onto it - it would, in and of itself, be a failure.
 It does not stand alone as a story, or work of art.
-And sure, I can bring up how it's plot was blatantly a recycling of the original film, but thats low hanging fruit.
+And sure, I can bring up how it's plot was blatantly a recycling of the original film, but that's low hanging fruit.
 Everyone knows that.
 What matters is the excuses people are willing to make to compensate for that.
 To project a gravitas onto it that it was carefully designed to exploit.
 And I'm not saying its a bad film.
 What I'm saying is...its no Star Wars.

 And to illustrate what I mean here, I don't think I need to look any further than this exchange from the original Star Wars:

 Luke: No, my father didn't fight in the Clone Wars.
 He was a navigator on a spice freighter.